 2. Generally, recorded broadcasts, either edited or unedited, are preferable to live surgery broadcasts because recordings intended for later broadcast pose fewer risks of harm to patients.

 3. Teaching surgical techniques by live surgery observation in the surgeon’s home operating room is a time-honored, acceptable practice.

-4. Surgeons should not participate in live surgery broadcasts to the public or lay audiences using any medium, including television and the Internet.
+4. Surgeons should not participate in live surgery broadcasts to the public or lay audiences using any medium, including television and the Internet (inclusive of social media).

 5. National and international cardiothoracic societies should consider prohibiting live surgery broadcasts to large audiences at their annual meetings.

 6. Live surgery broadcasts to professional audiences of any size become progressively less acceptable with more rigid scheduling constraints, increasing complexity of the operation, decreasing educational value of the procedure, greater intensity of the surgeon’s interaction with the audience, and less familiarity of the surgeon with the operating room environment.
 On these grounds, live surgery broadcasts are subject to the following conditions: